zydou/arti/doc/dev/notes/relay-dns.md

 The `hickory-resolver` maintainers seem open to making `moka` an optional dependency though, so we could submit a patch to gate it behind a feature flag.

-Setting up a basic recursive resolver with hickory doesn't seem *too* complicated at first glance.
-See for example the [`recurse`] util from the `hickory-dns` repo.

 ## Part 2: the cache